azzamsa/dotfiles/docs/install.md

 ## Setup Power Management

+⚠ Skip this step if you are on PC.

 ```bash
 sudo dnf remove power-profiles-daemon
 ```

-⚠ Skip `tlp` instllation if you are on PC.

 ```bash
 sudo dnf install --assumeyes tlp tlp-rdw